Please Rotate Your Device

 1. Prepare an offer to lease, letter of intent or renewal proposal.
 They are all synonyms and they just mean a document that outlines the business terms you would like to see moving forward.
 They are all binding documents - you should have a cooling off clause inserted to ensure that you can negotiate with these documents on a conditional basis and then sign a waiver letter later on.

-The tenant's condition could read something like this:
+The tenant's condition could read something like this (taken from a recent lease in Florida):

 This Offer to Lease is conditional upon the Tenant obtaining the approval of its Senior Management within five (5) business days of acceptance of this Offer to Lease by both parties.
 Should the Tenant not notify the Landlord in writing within five (5) business days from the date of conditional acceptance of this Offer to Lease by both parties of its Senior Managements' approval, then this Offer to Lease shall be null and void and of no further effect.